carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 ++++++++++++++++++++++

 A value has a type and a literal value.
 It can represent a literal value of any supported base type of the target architecture.
-The base type specifies the size and encoding of the literal value.
+The base type specifies the size, encoding, and endianity of the literal value.

 .. note::